 ibtmp1:12M:autoextend, which means the file will grow without limitation.
 Eventually, this would cause out of disk.

-- USER - MySQL user name to be used when connecting to the server
+USER- The user name to use when connecting to the MySQL server

-- PASSWORD - The password to use when connecting to the server
+PASSWORD- The password to use when connecting to the MySQL server

 HOST- The host name of the MySQL server

 PORT- The port number of the MySQL server

 DATABASE_NAME- The database name for Sider Enterprise

 OPTION2=VALUE2, ... - The query parameters to configure the connection